SAFE Protocol

 Statement from Dame Siobhain McDonagh MP, Thursday 11th December 2025

-Prior to the Child Poverty Strategy release, the SAFE campaign sought an amendment to the Children's Wellbeing and Schools Bill to place a duty on local councils to notify GP surgeries and schools as to the status of a newly homeless family.
+The SAFE campaign sought an amendment to the Children's Wellbeing and Schools Bill to place a duty on local councils to notify GP surgeries and schools as to the status of a newly homeless family.

 Although the Government felt unable at the time to accept this amendment, we were glad to see the Government support the need for a notification protocol and pledge to look into finding the best method to implement it.